Good podcast

 How Paul McCartney landed the title theme for a James Bond film

 ?Live And Let Die? marked some important firsts for the James Bond film franchise.
 It was the first 007 film to star Roger Moore as James Bond, and when it came to the music, it had a little help from some key players with Beatles pedigrees.
 Paul McCartney?s title theme was the first rock song ever for a Bond film, and the entire score was created by producer Sir George Martin, the fifth Beatle.
 Find out how it all came together in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-07-19